Politohh/UECAST-BO7-FIX/README.md

 - Assumes the `nogMap` → real color / `emissiveMap` → real NOG pattern holds.
 This was consistent across every model tested, but a different shader techset could theoretically break that assumption — if a converted material comes out wrong, check what's actually bound to those two slots before assuming the script is at fault.
 - Only wires up `colorMap`/`normalMap`.
 Gloss, occlusion, and specular are computed as part of the split (and written to disk) but not currently used downstream, since `CoDBase` doesn't expose them.
 - If a texture's alpha channel carries no real per-pixel data (some exports have it flattened to a constant), the specular/albedo split falls back to passing RGB straight through rather than applying the metalness math, which would otherwise force the whole texture to black.
 - Tested specifically on BO7 exports.
-Other post-IW8 titles weren't verified.

 ---